radian-software/prescient.el/README.md

 don't like the algorithm used for filtering, you can choose a different one by customizing `prescient-filter-method`.

-## Configuration and Other Features
+## Configuration and other features

 * `prescient-history-length`: The number of recently selected candidates that are remembered and displayed at the top of the list.